 - Avoid serving content through flash as it is incompatible with mobile devices.
 Many of the features of flash can now be emulated through markups and coding technologies also.

 - A reminder to update your disavow file.

-- Ensure your mobile version has important, high quality content.
+- Ensure your mobile version has important, high-quality content.

 - We can’t stress this enough.
-Google suggests that that this includes “text, images (with alt-attributes), and videos in the usual crawlable and indexable formats.”
+Google suggests that this includes “text, images (with alt-attributes), and videos in the usual crawlable and indexable formats.”

 - Structured data is important for indexing and search features that users love says Google.

-- It should be both on the mobile and desktop version of the site.
+- It should be both on the mobile and desktop versions of the site.
 Ensure URLs within the structured data are updated to the mobile version on the mobile pages.
 We love Luke Carthy's pro tip from May of 2019 which discusses the best way to test this.
 He advises you to paste in the HTML from GSC's live inspection rather than the URL since Google's Structured Data Testing Tool relies on a desktop bot, but Google itself uses mobile fetched structured data.
-This means you'll get a much more accurate understanding of what Google's recognizes.
+This means you'll get a much more accurate understanding of what Google recognizes.

 - Metadata should be present on both versions of the site.